76374/smpl-canvas/README.md

 Checks if the argument is an instance of the `DisplayObjectContainer` class.
 ## Instance methods
 ### addChild (displayObject: DisplayObject): DisplayObject
-Adds provided `displayObject` to the container.
-Returns provided display object.
+Adds provided `displayObject` to the container and returns it.
 ### foreachChild (callbackFn: (child: DisplayObject) => void)
-Similar to foreach in Array, makes loop through all children of the container.
-Provided function that takes displayObject as the argument.
+Similar to `foreach` in `Array`, makes loop through all children of the container.
+Provided function that takes a `DisplayObject` instance as the argument.
 ### removeChild (displayObject: DisplayObject)
 Removes provided `displayObject` from the container.
 ### removeAll (withDispose = true)
 Removes all children from the container. `withDispose` argument is `true` by default and when it is `true` it calls `dispose` method in all children when removing them.
 ### updateLayout ()
-The method is called from a `Stage` instance when the container is its direct or nested child.
+The method is called from a [Stage](https://github.com/alexbolbat/smpl-canvas/blob/main/README.md#stage) instance when the container is its direct or nested child.
 Depending on contained objects, it increases its size if the child is out of the container bounds defined by its width and height.
 For example, if the width of a container is 0, and it has a child with width = 5 and x = 10, the container's width will be 15 after the update. `updateLayout` call goes from the deeps child upward.
 Which means `updateLayout` is called in all child containers first.
 This method can be overridden to update the size differently or other properties before rendering.
 ## Inherited properties and methods
 [cursor: CursorType](https://github.com/alexbolbat/smpl-canvas/blob/main/README.md#cursor-cursortype-readwrite)